TL;DR:

 Put into practice, a portfolio of $1,000,000 and planned annual spending of $50,000 might look like:

-However, as retirees draw down their total portfolio, the proportion held in Buckets #1 and #2 increases.
+However, as retirees draw down their total portfolio, the proportion of the portfolio held in Buckets #1 and #2 increases.
 This is because Bucket #3 becomes whatever remains after covering five years of spending.

 In effect, the bucket strategy is a time-based allocation.